Hear from Canadian experts on what went wrong and what went right in Canada's response to this global crisis.

-COVID-19 has exposed the undeniable gaps of our public health infrastructure and our pandemic preparedness system.
-The Lung Health Foundation and Canada’s Global Nexus for Pandemics and Biological Threats have partnered to develop relevant solutions to prevent, prepare for and protect against the next pandemic and advance these solutions to decision-makers.
+COVID-19 has exposed the undeniable gaps in our public health infrastructure and our pandemic preparedness system.
+In this three-part policy series moderated by Heather Bakken, Publisher at iPolitics, experts from Canada’s Global Nexus for Pandemics and Biological Threats at McMaster University discuss how governments could have responded better to the global crisis.

 Dr. Fiona Smaill